YukiseKimi/YukiseKimi/README.md

 ### Hi there 👋
-### I'm Manny Chau, web developer turned iOS Developer from Montreal🇨🇦 based in London🇬🇧
+### I'm Manny, web developer turned iOS Developer from Montreal🇨🇦 based in London🇬🇧
 ### I like to document my travels as a software developer
 ### You can occasionally find me Live Streaming games on YouTube